-The effort estimates provided in Table 3.3.1 are from all charter vessels in the respective states and, thus, include effort for both federally permitted vessels and charter vessels that only fish in state waters.
+As noted in Table 3.3.2.1, the Gulf estimates do not include Texas, which is not covered by the MRIP.
+The effort estimates provided in Tables 3.3.2.1 and 3.3.2.2 are from all charter vessels in the respective states and, thus, include both federally permitted vessels and charter vessels that only fish in state waters.
 Although the MRIP data allows estimation of effort in federal waters, for which respective vessels would require a federal permit (see the permits discussion below), federally permitted vessels also fish in state waters and are subject to federal regulations wherever they fish.
 As a result, it is not possible with available data to estimate the number of charter vessel angler trips by only federally permitted charter vessels.
-Therefore, the estimates provided in Table 3.3.1 exceed the angler effort on the vessels encompassed by the proposed actions in this amendment by an unknown number of trips.
+Therefore, the estimates provided in Table 3.3.2.1 exceed the angler effort on the vessels encompassed by the proposed actions in this amendment by an unknown number of trips.

-Estimates of headboat angler effort in the South Atlantic for 2011-2014 are provided in Table 3.3.2.
+Estimates of headboat angler effort for 2011-2014 are presented in Tables 3.3.2.3 (Gulf) and 3.3.2.4 (South Atlantic).
 These estimates are derived from the NMFS Southeast Region Headboat Survey (SRHS).
 Headboat angler effort is calculated as angler days, which are a standardized count of trips that result from the combination of partial-day, full-day, and multiple-day trips.
-The SRHS includes some vessels that do not possess a federal for-hire permit.
-Thus, the estimates of headboat angler days, like the estimates of effort on charter vessels, do not reflect effort for just federally permitted vessels.
+Unlike the situation for charter vessels, the estimates of headboat angler days include just trips on federally permitted vessels.

-Table 3.3.2.
-South Atlantic headboat angler days, by state, 2011-2014.
+Table 3.3.3.
+Gulf headboat angler days, by state, 2011-2014.